robcarver17/skipperman/docs/help_adding_partner.md

 Membership status can be [edited](view_and_edit_individual_cadet_help.md) or automatically updated by [importing a list of members](import_membership_list_help.md).

-Click on `Please check the details again for me before I add` then on `Yes - these details are correct - add this new cadet` to add the sailor to Skipperman, and register them for this event.
+Click on `I have double checked these details allow me to add` then on `Yes - these details are correct - add this new cadet` to add the sailor to Skipperman, and register them for this event.

 ## If you change your mind